 The United States provides no foreign assistance to Hong Kong.

-The United States enjoys substantial economic and social ties with Hong Kong.
-U.S. companies have a generally favorable view of Hong Kong’s business environment, including its legal system and the free flow of information, low taxation, and infrastructure.
-There are more than 1,300 U.S. firms U.S. firms, including 726 regional operations, and approximately 85,000 American residents in Hong Kong.
+The United States has substantial economic and social ties with Hong Kong.
+U.S. companies increasingly view Hong Kong’s business environment with wariness given the PRC’s repressive actions in contravention of the autonomy and freedoms promised to the people of Hong Kong under the 1984 Sino-British Joint Declaration.
+However, many still value Hong Kong’s low taxation proximity to the Chinese market, skilled workforce, and infrastructure.
+There are more than 1,300 U.S. firms, including 726 regional operations, and approximately 85,000 American residents in Hong Kong.

-The U.S. trade surplus with Hong Kong is the single largest with a U.S. trading partner, with a surplus in 2017 of $32.6 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, electric machinery, pearls, gold, diamonds, works of art, meat, fruit and nuts.
+The U.S. trade surplus with Hong Kong is the single largest with a U.S. trading partner, with a surplus in 2018 of $31 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, electric machinery, pearls, gold, diamonds, works of art, meat, fruit and nuts.
+America’s services exports to Hong Kong in 2018 were $12.8 billion.
 In addition, the United States remains one of the largest sources of foreign direct investment in Hong Kong.

-Hong Kong enjoys a high degree of autonomy as a separate customs territory since the since the 1997 establishment of the Special Administrative Region.
-Hong Kong maintains a comprehensive strategic trade controls system that follows multilateral export control regimes, and our governments work closely together to maintain and strengthen measures to prevent illegal diversion of controlled items.
+Hong Kong is a separate customs territory from mainland China, and is a full member of the World Trade Organization.
+Hong Kong maintains a comprehensive strategic trade controls system that follows multilateral export control regimes, and our governments have historically worked closely together to maintain and strengthen measures to prevent illegal diversion of controlled items.
 Intellectual property rights protection is relatively strong, but current copyright laws do not adequately address online piracy.

 Hong Kong’s Membership in International Organizations

-Hong Kong, independently of China, participates as a full member of several international economic organizations.
+Hong Kong participates as a full member of several international economic organizations as an independent entity.
 The United States and Hong Kong both belong to the World Trade Organization, Asia-Pacific Economic Cooperation forum, and Financial Action Task Force.
-Hong Kong is an articulate and effective champion of free markets and the reduction of trade barriers.
+Hong Kong generally supports free markets and the reduction of trade barriers.

 More information about Hong Kong is available from the Department of State and other sources, some of which are listed here: